Rental agreement with a guarantor

 • Lacking sufficient credit history

-What do I need to know as a guarantor
+What do I need to know as a guarantor?

-What is expected from you?
+What is expected from the guarantor?

 As a guarantor, your involvement is simple and only needed if a problem arises.